Centralizers, Clifforders, Polynomial Equivalence and $\omega$-equivalence of Matrices: Abstract

 \section{Abstract}

-This article is devoted to the study of the centralizer and the clifforder of a matrix over a field $\mathbb{F}$ of characteristic zero, as well as the quasi-commutative relations between matrices over the complex field $\mathbb{C}$.
-We introduce several new concepts, including polynomial equivalence, odd polynomial equivalence, $q$-polynomial equivalence, the clifforder of a matrix, balanced matrices, and $\omega$-equivalence.
-The clifforder of a matrix is defined via an anti-commuting relation.
-We present a new proof establishing that two matrices $A$ and $B$ share the same centralizer if and only if they are in polynomial equivalence.
-Moreover, we extend this to a broader generalization.
-For balanced matrices (including nilpotent matrices), we prove that their clifforders coincide if and only if they are odd polynomial equivalence.
-In addition, we investigate quasi-commutative relations defined using a primitive $q$-th root of unity $\omega$, provide a new and elementary proof of a classical theorem of H.~S.~A.~Potter, and further explore the properties and connections of $\omega$-equivalence.
+This paper is devoted to the study of the centralizer and the clifforder of matrices over a field $\mathbb{F}$ of characteristic zero, together with the quasi-commutative relations between them.
+Several new notions are introduced, including polynomial equivalence, odd polynomial equivalence, $q$-polynomial equivalence, the clifforder of a matrix, balanced matrices, and $\omega$-equivalence.
+We also define the $k$-th annihilator of a matrix and the $k$-fold composition of the adjoint operator.
+Using these concepts, we extend the classical double centralizer theorem to a broader framework, showing that the classical case arises as a special instance.
+For balanced (including nilpotent) matrices, we prove that their clifforders coincide if and only if they are odd polynomial equivalence.
+Moreover, we provide another proof of a theorem of H.\ S.\ A.\ Potter by using quasi-commutative relations defined by a primitive $q$-th root of unity $\omega$, as well as another proof of several further known results on $\omega$-equivalence.